DerBejijing/mc-portal-engine/README.md

 Until now, it does not interact with other game objects.

 **debug mode**
 `/trigger debug` will activate the debug mode so particles by e.g the turret are shown.
 Will be filled with more use later on.

+Funfact: Now the project has a total of `1352` lines xD